kaby76/AntlrVSIX/Trash/readme.md

 Trash is analogous to [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) but for parsing, in the lingua-franca of parsing: parse trees and XPath.
+__Trash currently only runs on Windows due to AGL being dependent on the Windows UI.__

 The tool uses [Antlr](https://antlr.org), [Antlr4BuildTasks](https://github.com/kaby76/Antlr4BuildTasks),